buildbot/buildbot/master/docs/developer/utils.rst

         Constructor of the service.
         The constructor initialize the service, and store the config arguments in private attributes.

-        This should *not* be overriden by subclasses, as they should rather override checkConfig.
+        This should *not* be overridden by subclasses, as they should rather override checkConfig.

     .. py:method:: checkConfig(self, *args, **kwargs)